tobixen/calendar-cli/NEW_CLI.md

 I'm currently working on a cal.py aka kal that eventually will replace calendar-cli.py.
 This is the long document with design thoughts, and it may not be completely in sync with what I'm actually implementing.
-Eventually, read the shorter [USER_GUIDE](USER_GUIDE.md) for a more up-to-date and shorter document.
+You may want to read the shorter [USER_GUIDE](USER_GUIDE.md) for a more up-to-date and shorter document.

 ## General thoughts